dbrewster42/poker/readme.md

 # TODO
-should money be a part of abstract Player class? add money and then override getter/setters?

 separate Game/BetManager into service/repo
 combine BetManager and Game?

-annotations for jackson
+improve JSON serialization. aka annotations for jackson

 make Game extendable (make Game an abstract class, TexasHoldEm will be implementation)